 - £5.7 million-Est of goods received in donations

 - Robust procedures in place to monitor goods and clients helped and support our volunteers

-- 150+ homeless supported in our Birmingham Homeless - CERT arm - meals, food and toiletries, clothing and sleeping bags
+- 747+ homeless supported across CERT UK as a whole - meals, food and toiletries, clothing and sleeping bags, homes and furniture packages

 - Our support role has expanded to include the support of all those in Crisis, Emergency or Disaster